-During the Reporting period and as at the Reporting date the Company maintained its exposures to the qualifying financial institutions within the limits prescribed by the legislation in place, in particular in accordance with the Regulation (EU) No575/2013, Directive DI144-2007-15 and Directive DI144-2007-14, which defined the qualifying institutions as financial institutions based in a member state of the European Union and USA, Russia, Canada, Switzerland, Japan and Australia.
+During the Reporting period and as at the Reporting date the Company maintained its exposures to the qualifying financial institutions within the limits prescribed by the legislation in place, in particular in accordance with the Regulation (EU) No575/2013, Directive DI144-2007-15 and Directive DI144-2007-14.
 All the financial institutions with which the Company had exposures during the Reporting Period and as at the Reporting date were qualifying financial institutions in accordance with the relevant regulations.